Rejiii1/Rejiii1/README.md

 I'm a **Naval Architect** and **CG Engineer** working at the **Marine Safety Center – Small Vessel Branch** in Washington, DC.

 ### ⚓ What I’m Into
-Right now, I’m building a **VS Code extension** for reading and working with **GHS (General Hydrostatics)** code—because ship stability deserves better tools.
-This is part of a broader mission to bridge solid engineering with approachable software.
-I'm new to coding, but that hasn't stopped me from diving in and making things that actually help.
+Right now, I'm merging real-world engineering with better digital tools.
+I'm building:

+- **🔧 [GHS Syntax Toolkit (VS Code Extension)](https://github.com/Rejiii1/ghs-vscode)** — a custom Visual Studio Code extension for working with **GHS (General Hydrostatics)** code.
+Syntax highlighting, code structure clarity, and a smoother dev experience for hydro geeks like me.
+- **🍽 [MealFinderrz](https://github.com/Rejiii1/Weekly-Menu-2)** — a mobile-friendly meal planning and grocery list app designed for actual humans.
+Drag-and-drop meals, automatic grocery lists, and zero fluff.

+These projects are part of a broader mission to build tools that make work (and life) easier, and to learn some coding in the process.

 ### 💬 A Little More About Me
 - 🚤 I work on small vessel stability and structural reviews in the Coast Guard